violaberg/wine-o-clock/TESTING.md

 ## **Responsiveness**

 Responsiveness was achieved using Bootstrap and custom CSS and tested with Chrome DevTools making sure all pages adjust to screens starting from 320px wide.
+All screenshots can be found in [responsiveness folder](static/docs/responsiveness/).

 ## **Bugs & Fixes**